 Are you ready to bring the tropical Caribbean islands into your home?
 No matter where you live, through the art of food, you can achieve a beach vibe that will send you to a sunny paradise.
 With amazing tasting Caribbean cuisine appetizers, meals, and drinks, not only will you be sailing away in island bliss, but you’ll also have fun cooking delicious foods.
-Caribbean cuisine foods are a conglomerate of different cultures that have developed slowly into what is known as the islands’ cuisine.
-This blog looks at some common ingredients, side dishes, entrees, and drinks that make up the Caribbean island foods of today.
+Caribbean cuisine recipes are a fusion of different cultures that have developed slowly into what is known as island cuisine.
+This blog looks at some common ingredients, side dishes, entrees, and drinks that make up the Caribbean island region foods of today.

 Herbs, flavorings, and common ingredients

 Caribbean cuisine flavors are often a good combination of sweet and spicy.
 Two staple ingredients in many meals are allspice and jerk rub.
 If you can take the heat of spicy foods, then jerk rub is the perfect traditional Caribbean seasoning that adds a kick to many Jamaican-inspired meals.
 Jerk rub’s two key ingredients are allspice and scotch bonnet peppers, but garlic, brown sugar, nutmeg, and cinnamon are just a few additional ingredients one might find in Jamaican jerk rub.